Friends of Ngong Road

 Grace is an ardent champion of youth development, and she serves as a mentor to many young people both in Kenya and the United States.
 She is passionate about empowering young people to realize their full potential and become active members of their communities.

-Grace holds a BSc in Actuarial Sciences and an MBA in Strategic Management from Jomo Kenyatta University of Agriculture and Technology in Kenya.
-She is pursuing her MSc in Family, Youth, and Community Sciences from the University of Florida and expects to complete her studies soon.
+Grace holds a BSc in Actuarial Sciences, an MBA in Strategic Management from Jomo Kenyatta University of Agriculture and Technology in Kenya,, and an MSc in Family, Youth, and Community Sciences from the University of Florida.

 Why I am involved with FoNR: